Ziggurat: Description

 One of the best-preserved ziggurats is Chogha Zanbil in western Iran.
-The Sialk ziggurat, in Kashan, Iran, is the oldest known ziggurat, dating to the early 3rd millennium BCE.
 Ziggurat designs ranged from simple bases upon which a temple sat, to marvels of mathematics and construction which spanned several terraced stories and were topped with a temple.

 An example of a simple ziggurat is the White Temple of Uruk, in ancient Sumer.
 The ziggurat itself is the base on which the White Temple is set.
 Its purpose is to get the temple closer to the heavens, and provide access from the ground to it via steps.
 The Mesopotamians believed that these pyramid temples connected heaven and earth.
 In fact, the ziggurat at Babylon was known as Etemenanki, which means "House of the foundation of heaven and earth" in Sumerian.